MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Description parameter

 This parameter provides an optional "change log" for the deployment.
-The value is round tripped to the client so that when the update is detected, your app can choose to display it to the end user (e.g. via a "What's new?" dialog).
+The value is round tripped to the client so that when the update is detected, your app can choose to display it to the end user (for example, via a "What's new?" dialog).
 This string accepts control characters such as `\n` and `\t` so that you can include whitespace formatting within your descriptions for improved readability.

 > [!TIP]
 > This parameter can be set using `--description`.*

 #### Disabled parameter

 This parameter specifies whether an update should be downloadable by end users or not.
-If left unspecified, the update will not be disabled (i.e. users will download it the moment your app calls `sync`).
-This parameter can be valuable if you want to release an update that isn't immediately available, until you explicitly [patch it](#patching-update-metadata) when you want end users to be able to download it (e.g. an announcement blog post went live).
+If left unspecified, the update will not be disabled (that is, users will download it the moment your app calls `sync`).
+This parameter can be valuable if you want to release an update that isn't immediately available, until you explicitly [patch it](#patching-update-metadata) when you want end users to be able to download it (for example, an announcement blog post went live).

 > [!TIP]
 > This parameter can be set using either `--disabled` or `-x`*

 #### Mandatory parameter

-This parameter specifies whether the update should be considered mandatory or not (e.g. it includes a critical security fix).
+This parameter specifies whether the update should be considered mandatory or not (for example, it includes a critical security fix).
 This attribute is round tripped to the client, who can then decide if and how they would like to enforce it.

 > [!NOTE]
 > This parameter is a "flag", and therefore, its absence indicates that the release is optional, and its presence indicates that it's mandatory.
-You can provide a value to it (e.g. `--mandatory true`), however, specifying `--mandatory` is sufficient for marking a release as mandatory.*
+You can provide a value to it (for example, `--mandatory true`), however, specifying `--mandatory` is sufficient for marking a release as mandatory.*

-The mandatory attribute is unique because the server will dynamically modify it as necessary in order to ensure that the semantics of the app's releases are maintained for your end users.
-For example, imagine that you released the following three updates to your app:
+The mandatory attribute is unique because the server will dynamically modify it as necessary in order to ensure that the semantics of the app's releases are maintained for your end users. for example,, imagine that you released the following three updates to your app:

 | Release | Mandatory? |
 |---------|------------|